Silica

 This section has been translated automatically.

-The mechanism of the positive effect of silica on hair and nails is largely unexplained, but it is believed to be due to the increase of hydroxyproline in the dermis caused by oral silicon administration (silicon administration).
+The mechanism of the positive effect of silica on hair and nails is largely unexplained, but is thought to be due to the increase in hydroxyproline in the dermis caused by oral silicon administration (silicon supplements).

 Indication